OpenTranslationBible/open-bible/en-GB/18.Job/md/job-22.md

 ## Job 22:17

-> They said to God, ‘Depart from us!’
+> They told God, ‘Leave us alone!’
 > and ‘What can the Almighty do to them?’

 ## Job 22:18